beeware/toga/docs/reference/api/resources/command.rst

 :any:`toga.MainWindow.toolbar`.

 These command IDs are also used to create *standard* commands.
 These are commands that are expected functionality in most applications.
-They cover basic functionality common to all apps:

 * :attr:`~toga.Command.ABOUT` - Display the about page for the app
 * :attr:`~toga.Command.VISIT_HOMEPAGE` - Open the app's homepage in the system browser